-- are child centred where there is a conflict of interest, decisions should be made in the child's best interests. - are rooted in child development and informed by evidence. - are focused on action and outcomes for children. - are holistic in approach, addressing the child's needs within their family and wider community. - ensure equality of opportunity. - involve children and families. - build on strengths as well as identifying difficulties. - are integrated in approach. - are a continuing process not an event? - lead to action, including the provision and review of services. - are transparent and open to challenge.
+- are child centered where there is a conflict of interest, decisions should be made in the child's best interests. - are rooted in child development and informed by evidence. - are focused on action and outcomes for children. - are holistic in approach, addressing the child's needs within their family and wider community. - ensure equality of opportunity. - involve children and families. - build on strengths as well as identifying difficulties. - are integrated in approach. - are a continuing process not an event? - lead to action, including the provision and review of services. - are transparent and open to challenge.

-Appendix F: Coram Group Safeguarding Children Alert Reporting Form
+Appendix F: Coram Group Safeguarding Alert Reporting Form - Children

-Safeguarding A lert Rep orting Form Children cerns, de cisions made , and actions to - nust use this form to record to the designated person for Details of the child d involved Initials Age Ethnicity Project Case reference Is this child subject to a formal protection plan agreed at a child protection conference?
-Not Known No. Has this child beer n subject to o a formal child l protection plan a agreed pr eviously?
-Yes No Not Known Is the child looked after?
-Yes □ {No} □ Is this a Coram ser vice user?
-Yes □ {No} □ Coram services be ing used b y this child: Nature of concern (Always t ick one catego ry from line 1 and d any ado litional conce rns as app ropriate) Physical Sexual \square Neglect Emotional Child Sexual Exploitation or risk of: Child Missing Self-har m or risk of Homeless or risk of Risk of radicalisation on \square FGM or risk o of \square Other (please specify /) Please tick any of the follow ing that are a factor in this case Domestic Abuse Adult Mental Health ubstance Misu and Alcohol) ıse 🗌 Adult Learning Difficulties/disabilities
+Safeguarding Alert Reporting Form Children Whenever a concern about a child requires consultation with a Manager in Coram you must use this form to record safeguarding concerns, decisions made and actions taken.
+You must submit this to the designated person for safeguarding within your service within 24 hours.
+Details of the child involved Initials Age Ethnicity Project/Worl k Area Case reference Is this child subject to a formal protection plan agreed at a child protection Conference?
+Has this child beer Has this child been subject to a formal child protection plan agreed previously?
+Is the child looked l after?
+Yes □ No □ Is this a Coram ser rvice user?
+Yes □ No □ Coram services being used by this child: Nature of concer n (Always tick one categ ory from line 1 a nd any a dditional con cerns as a ppropriate) Physical Sexual 🗌 Neglect : Emotional Child Sexual Exploitation or risk of: Child Missing a 🗆 Self-ha rm or risk of Homeless or risk of Risk of radicalisation FGM or risk of Other (please specify) Please tick any of f the follow ving that are a a factor in this ca se Domestic 🗌 Abuse Adult Menta Health ubstance Misu and Alcohol) Jse 🗌 Adult Learning Difficulties/disabilities

-Description of matter of concern: Date and time noticed: Date and time noticed.
-Name and role of member of staff reporting the concern: Date and time discussed with Line Manager: Detail any action taken by Coram staff at this point: Line Managers recommended decision to designated person for safeguarding in this service: Line Managers name: Date discussed with designated person for safeguarding in this service: Her designated houses directed a referred should be used to the Level Authority 2 Has designated person directed a referral should be made to the Local Authority?
-Yes No D If no, go straight to section 3 Cofe annuality of Alent Boungating Found Continue Safeguarding Alert Reporting Form Section 2 Name and contact details of Local Authority worker (or another agency) to whom matter reported:
+Description of matter of concern: Date and time noticed: Name and role of member of staff reporting the concern: Date and time discussed with Line Manager: Detail any action taken by Coram staff at this point: Line Managers recommended decision to designated person for safeguarding in this service: Line Managers name: Date discussed with designated person for safeguarding in this service: Has designated person directed a referral should be made to the Local Authority?
+Yes No

+Safeguarding Alert Reporting Form Section 2

+Name and contact details of Local Authority worker (or other agency) to whom matter reported: